abelcheung/scorerender/readme.txt

 = Prerequisite =
 1. Starting from ScoreRender 0.2, PHP4 compatibility is dropped, and PHP5 is strictly needed.
 2. Starting from ScoreRender 0.2, ImageMagick >= 6.3.6-2 is needed, due to usage of -flatten option.
 3. Any music rendering programs must also be installed in web server.
 For example, to support Lilypond fragments, Lilypond >= 2.8.1 must be installed in web server.
-Refer to [this page](http://scorerender.abelcheung.org/installation/) for more detail.
+Refer to [installation page](http://scorerender.abelcheung.org/installation/) for more detail.

 = New install =
 1. Install any prerequisite programs as noted above.